Mandy-cyber/Markdown-ToC-Generator/README.md

 **MD-TOC**
 ```

-This is where the generator will place your beautiful ToC. 🌟 Note: If **MD-TOC** appears on the same line as text, the generator will overwrite it!
+This is where the generator will place your beautiful ToC. 🌟 Note: If **MD-TOC** appears on the same line as text, the generator will overwrite it!<br>

 ## ⚡ Running the Generator